hbowie/notenik/docs/index.md

 Each Note must have a unique title within its Collection.
 Each note's file name is based on its title, and each note's file name must also be unique within its folder.

 One of the options on the File menu is to select from a list of recently opened Collections.
 You can adjust the number of Collections available on the Files tab within the Notenik Preferences.
-This is also the place where you can specify whether you would like Notenik to open the most recent Collection used when it starts up, or always open one specific Collection.
+This is also the place where you can specify whether you would like Notenik to open the most recently used Collection used when it starts up, or always open one specific Collection.

 <h2 id="sync-to-the-cloud-and-to-other-devices">Sync to the Cloud and to other Devices</h2>

 Since your Notes are stored as plain text files within folders, they can be easily synced between devices using Dropbox, iCloud Drive, or the sync service of your choice.

+<h2 id="use-multiple-fields-within-your-notes">Use Multiple Fields Within Your Notes</h2>

+Each note contains a number of fields.
+At its most basic, a note consists of a Title field and a Body field.

+Each field in a note consists of the field label, followed by a colon and one or more spaces, followed by the field value.

+A field label must always start at the beginning of a line.
+A field label may not consist of more than 48 characters, and may not contain a comma (',').

+A field value may consist of multiple lines.
+The Body field, if present, will always be the last field in a note, since all following text will be assumed to be part of the body (even if it contains other strings of text that might otherwise appear to be additional field labels).

 <h2 id="edit-your-notes-with-any-text-editor">Edit Your Notes with any Text Editor</h2>

 Since your Notes are stored as plain text files, in an easy-to-read format, they can easily be edited using any text editor on any device.
 In fact, from within Notenik, you can select Text Edit Note from the Note menu to have the current Note opened in your preferred text editor.

-Each field in a note consists of the field name, followed by a colon and one or more spaces, followed by the field value.
-A field name must always start at the beginning of a line.
-A field name may not consist of more than 48 characters, and may not contain a comma (',').
-A field value may consist of multiple lines.
-The Body field, if present, will always be the last field in a note, since all following text will be assumed to be part of the body (even if it contains other strings of text that might otherwise appear to be additional field names).

 <h2 id="use-markdown-in-the-body-of-your-notes">Use Markdown in the Body of your Notes</h2>